 When it comes to colour, you can’t go wrong with a navy blue wedding suit.
 It’s the default option: less business-like than grey, it suits all skin tones, is flattering to most body shapes and is just plain easy to wear.
 But what if you want to push the boat out a bit and drift away from the norm?
-The easiest way is to look to subtle patterns and checks, which instantly make a suit more interesting.
+Look to subtle patterns and checks, which instantly make a suit more interesting.

 The trick is not to go too loud, especially if you’re used to wearing only solid colours.
-A micro houndstooth in brown tones is a good place to start.
+A micro houndstooth or check in brown tones is a good place to start.
 Brown is an underrated colour when it comes to tailoring and will make you stand out as the groom without shouting about the fact.
-MAN 1924’s puppytooth suit is a great example; cut in an unstructured brown check, its three-roll-two buttoning, flap pockets and double vented rear ensure it’s worthy of consideration.
+Gucci’s double-breasted suit is a great example; cut in a birdseye wool, its peak lapels, sharp cut and neutral palette ensure it’s worthy of consideration.